Azure/aca-landing-zone-accelerator/scenarios/aca-internal/terraform/README.md

 This is the Terraform-based deployment guide for [Scenario 1: Azure Container Apps - Internal environment secure baseline](../README.md).

-## :information_source: Important Note
- The official Terraform AzureRM provider does not currently support the new [Azure Container Apps workload profiles, more networking features, and jobs](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/generally-available-azure-container-apps-workload-profiles-more/ba-p/3913345).
-The Terraform implementation in the main branch is referring to the older [V1.1.0 implementation](https://github.com/Azure/aca-landing-zone-accelerator/tree/V1.1.0/scenarios/aca-internal/terraform), which is not using workload profiles therefore the egress network traffic is not secured through an Azure Firewall.

-For a Terraform implementation using the [AzAPI provider](https://learn.microsoft.com/azure/developer/terraform/overview-azapi-provider) of the Secure Baseline Scenario, please check out the [udr-implementation-azapi branch](https://github.com/Azure/aca-landing-zone-accelerator/tree/feature/udr-implementation-azapi/scenarios/aca-internal/terraform).
-Once the AzureRM provider provides support for workload profiles in Azure Container Apps, a full Terraform implementation using the AzureRM provider will be become available in the main branch.

 ## Prerequisites

 This is the starting point for the instructions on deploying this reference implementation.
 There is required access and tooling you'll need in order to accomplish this.